jhudson8/react-backbone/tutorials/collection-binding/README.md

       // now, bind to the "after-send" event of this specific XHR request lifecycle context.on('after-send', function(p1, p2, p3, responseType) {

-        // "responseType" will be "success" or "error" if (responseType === 'success') {
+        // "responseType" will be "success" or "error", p1 - p3 are the parameters provided to the $.ajax success/error callback if (responseType === 'success') {

           // after the response has been returned, prevent the default operation so the success handler isn't called